rhysd/git-brws/README.md

 ## Installation

-`git brws` currently supports Linux, macOS and Windows.
+`git brws` is available on Linux, macOS and Windows.

 - With [cargo](https://crates.io/)